Approximate co-sufficient sampling with regularization: Numerical experiments

 We next examine the empirical performance of constrained aCSS for the Gaussian mixture model (Example~\ref{example:mixgaussian}).
 For this setting, we will compare the null hypothesis of a Gaussian mixture model with $J=2$ components, against an alternative where there are more (specifically, $3$) components.
 The setup of the simulation is summarized as follows: \begin{itemize} \item To generate data, we take $n = 200$, and draw the data points $X_1,\dots,X_n$ from a mixture of Gaussians \item Our null hypothesis is a mixture of \emph{two} Gaussians (i.e., a density of the form~\eqref{eqn:mixgaussian_density} with $J=2$).
 The data generating distribution above therefore corresponds to the null hypothesis~\eqref{eqn:mixgaussian_density} with parameter

-in the case that $\pi_0 = 0$, while if $\pi_0>0$ then the null hypothesis is not true. \item The test statistic $T$ (used both for aCSS and for the oracle) is chosen as the decrease in total within-cluster sum of squares of the k-means algorithm, when the number of estimated clusters is increased from $2$ to $3$. \item We enforce $r=2$ constraints, given by $\sigma_{j}\ge 0.098$, $j=1,2$.
-(We choose the lower bound to be only slightly smaller than the true value $\sigma_j = 0.1$, so that there will be a reasonable proportion of constraints being active---this way, running our constrained aCSS procedure is meaningfully different than running unconstrained aCSS.)
-Constrained aCSS is then run with perturbation noise level $\sigma = 8$, and with $M=300$ copies $\tilde{X}^{(m)}$.
-The copies are sampled using an MCMC sampler (additional details are provided in Appendix~\ref{sec:mcmc}). \item We compare constrained aCSS to the oracle method, which uses the same test statistic $T$ but is given full knowledge of the distribution of $X$ under null hypothesis, i.e., $P_{\theta_0} = 0.5\mathcal{N}(0.4, 0.01) + 0.5\mathcal{N}(-0.4,0.01)$, and can therefore sample the copies $\tilde{X}^{(m)}$ i.i.d.\ from the known null distribution.
-(Note that, for this experiment, we cannot compare to unconstrained aCSS, because the unconstrained MLE problem is degenerate, as described above.)
+in the case that $\pi_0 = 0$, while if $\pi_0>0$ then the null hypothesis is not true. \item We enforce $r=2$ constraints, given by $\eta_{j}\ge 0.098$, $j=1,2$.
+(We choose the bound slightly below the true value $\eta_j = 0.1$, so that a reasonable proportion of constraints are active---this way, running our constrained aCSS procedure is meaningfully different than running unconstrained aCSS.)
+Constrained aCSS is then run with noise level $\sigma = 8$, and $M=300$ copies $\tilde{X}^{(m)}$, sampled via MCMC (see Appendix D of the Supplement for details). \item We compare constrained aCSS to the oracle method, which uses the same test statistic $T$ but is given full knowledge of the distribution of $X$ under null hypothesis, i.e., $P_{\theta_0} = 0.5\mathcal{N}(0.4, 0.01) + 0.5\mathcal{N}(-0.4,0.01)$, and can therefore sample the copies $\tilde{X}^{(m)}$ i.i.d.\ from the known null distribution. \item The test statistic $T$ (used both for aCSS and for the oracle) is chosen as the decrease in total within-cluster sum of squares of the k-means algorithm, when the number of estimated clusters is increased from $2$ to $3$.

 \end{itemize}